Photos: Kibler Bottoms

 Western Meadowlark

 This winter, I began visiting the Atkins Bottoms area in Pope County.
 My goal was to find Tundra Swans.
-While I haven’t found a Tundra, I did come across a Western Meadowlark during my latest trip.
+While I haven’t found a Tundra, I did come across a Western Meadowlark during a recent trip.
 I’m more used to the Eastern Meadowlark, which have darker head stripes.
 It helped that the Western Meadowlarks were very vocal, making identification easier.
-It was an active day for birds.
+Recent trips have been filled with birds, including Horned Larks, Lapland Longspurs and even a Merlin.
+I especially excited to see Lapland Longspurs – a first for me.

 Photos: Revisiting Old Stomping Grounds